sivakumarjsl/empolyee/README.md

 What is react?
-   Bascially you guys alreaddy know about react js
+   Bascially you guys already know about react js
    1. javascript libraray
    2. Help to design complex Ui easily.
    3. we can reuseable component here.